Healthy commerce is impossible without inventory management.

 A (high-value products, small in number, with low frequency of sales): They require the most attention and should be monitored more closely.
 They have a greater impact on cash flow and sales, but they are not in a constant high demand.
 They are quite unpredictable.

-B (moderate in value, moderate in number, with average sales frequency): These goods are in the middle. it is important to monitor them preventing the risk of their transformation into A or C category.
+B (moderate in value, moderate in number, with average sales frequency): These goods are in the middle. it is important to monitor them preventing the risk of their transformation into the A or C category.

 C (low-value products, large in number, with high sales frequency): These products generate sales, they are easy to predict, and they exit warehouse shelves quickly and easily.
 They are self-sustainable money-makers.

-ABC method helps to forecast demand and optimizes inventory by analyzing product’s trendiness among customers, but this method is rather time-consuming and if applied alone, without an intelligent inventory management system, requires human resource involvement.
+ABC technique helps to forecast demand and optimizes inventory by analyzing product’s trendiness among customers, but this method is rather time-consuming and if applied alone, without an intelligent inventory management system, requires human resource involvement.
 And experts mention that this method has a risk of simply missing out the products that are just starting to be trendy.

 Developed in 1913, and refined later, this formula serves vendors for years, identifying the optimal number of goods to order, minimizing costs for buying, storage and delivery.
 It assumes that demand, order and storage costs are constant and steady.